History of Kara Swisher in Timeline

 2004: San Francisco Same-Sex Wedding

-In 2004, Kara Swisher and Megan Smith participated in the San Francisco 2004 same-sex weddings.
+In 2004, Kara Swisher and Megan Smith had another legal wedding ceremony as part of the San Francisco 2004 same-sex weddings.

 In 2011, Kara Swisher suffered a "mini-stroke" while on a flight to Hong Kong and was hospitalized.